Maritime Robotics – Future of Autonomous Ships

 Most estimates predict that automation will create more jobs in the shipping industry.
 These can range from highly skilled personnel to manage the routes, remote pilots, seafarer officers, etc. So, automation is likely not going to eliminate jobs.
 Instead, automation is going to alter the nature of work in the shipping industry.
 Only time will tell how this will transpire.

-One of the biggest challenges faced by autonomous ships will be that they need to work well with manned vessels.
+One of the biggest challenges faced by future of autonomous ships will be that they need to work well with manned vessels.
 They need to learn to account for the variability of human decision-making and adjust their course, speed, and general navigation.

 Autonomous ships are improving rapidly.
 However, it will take a while before these ships can navigate narrow and complex waterways like the English Channel.
 Initial test cases done are carefully controlled, but for a future of waterways filled with autonomous vessels – we will need to wait a bit longer.

 Also, most autonomous ships in the immediate future will not be fully automated.
-The semi-autonomous ships will be just as prone to human error as any fully human-controlled vessels.
+The semi-autonomous ships will be just as prone to human error as any fully human-controlled vessel.
 The shore management of semi-automated and remotely controlled ships will still be prone to error in human decision-making.

 The future of autonomous shipping

 Overall, the maritime industry is about to experience a revolution in the coming years.
 While other technologies like AI, Machine Learning, and data analytics can refine the industry processes, automation will take the central stage and steer the industry to its future.
 The autonomous shipping industry will grow at a CAGR of 9.3% from 2020 to 2030, reaching a market size of over 14 billion over the next decade.
 But this future will also involve humans coexisting with the algorithms.
-Better regulations, planning, and execution of maritime robotics will ensure that the shipping industry will thrive.
+Better regulation, planning, and execution of maritime robotics will ensure that the shipping industry will thrive.

 Leave a Comment